 What is the value of happiness?

-Headed towards an economy based upon the need of nature nor the market or people; the new drivers of the economy are parameters as inner peace, happiness, wellbeing and to develop compassion.
-It’s been an imbalance between materialism and spiritual growth toward the west.
-We have relied too much on technology to solve environmental problems; they rather cause more problems than solutions.
-It is a call for the economist to dig into the theories of people as the philosopher Arne Naas who founded deep Ecology movement in the 70s.
-The book Small is beautiful by Schumacher came in heavily influenced and taken from Eastern culture and religion Buddhism.
+Megatrends towards 2020, we are headed towards an economy based upon the need of nature nor the market or humans; the new economy drivers are parameters such as inner peace, happiness, human well-being and compassion.
+It’s an imbalance between materialism and spiritual growth toward the west.
+We have relied too much on technology to solve environmental problems; they cause more problems than answers.
+It is a call for the economist to dig into the theories of people as the Eco-philosopher Arne Næss

-We are in the middle of big paradigm shift as, we in a faster paste than before a move from an economy, and lifestyle based upon what nature requires not us.
-Eco fashion, sustainable designs are no longer words you need to look up in a dictionary.
-Everyday people buy into it as we speak.
-In 2010, I started thinking what will happen ahead the next years regarding our environmental problems, consumer culture and society?
-However, in 2000, I was a part of presenting mega trend research 2000 and beyond Levi Strauss Middle East & Africa, who once have taken a huge step in this direction, the research main finding and key message was; it will be a reaction to global brand exploitation of common universal resources.
-This will lead to a more aware consumers and later stronger regulations from politicians and governments.
-The research started in 2010 has resulted in some posts will be published here the following months; a few already and most probably the results will published later.
+We are in the middle of a big paradigm shift as, we in a faster paste than before a move from an economy, and lifestyle based upon what nature requires not us.
+Eco-fashion, sustainable designs are no longer words you need to look up in a dictionary.
+Every day people buy into it as we speak.
+In 2010, I started thinking about what will happen ahead the next years regarding our environmental problems, consumer culture and society?
+However, in 2000, I was a part of presenting megatrend research 2000 and beyond Levi Strauss Middle East & Africa, who once have taken a huge step in this direction, the research main finding and key message was; it will be a reaction to the global brand exploitation of common natural resources.
+This will lead to more aware consumers and later stronger regulations from politicians and governments.
+The research started in 2010 has resulted in some posts will be published here the following months; a few already and most probably the results will be published later.

 If we take a pulse on the society around us, the pressure has even increased a lot compared to a few years back.
 A reality check gives indications of a paradigm shift in social values, moving from ego towards sharing.
-The finance crisis that started in America’s fall 2008 was the real indication that something was wrong and the result on what happening in Europe today.
-I can quote reading from the opening research from 2010; “The finance crisis is not over because media here in Europe talk less about it and the consequences, what happened in US will happen in Europe.
-A finance crisis can be illustrated as a bomb explosion, first with a big bang, and then slowly covers greater era.
+The financial crisis that started in America’s fall 2008 was the real indication that something was wrong and the result of what happening in Europe today.
+I can quote reading from the opening research from 2010; “The financial crisis is not over because media here in Europe talk less about it and the consequences, what happened in the US will happen in Europe.
+A financial crisis can be illustrated as a bomb explosion, first with a big bang, and then slowly covers greater era.
 It grows and makes the impact on people and countries elsewhere.”
-Add other global issues as terrorism, violence and the real threat of global warming it’s easy to understand that these happenings have created a large universal trend; more fear.
+Add other global issues as terrorism, violence and the real threat of global warming it’s easy to understand that these happenings have created a large universal trend; more fear

-The steady rise of stress released exercise yoga, meditation and inner mind in the west is an indicator for it; even large fitness centers do variations of yoga and even meditation.
+The steady rise of stress released exercise yoga, meditation and inner mind in the west is an indicator for it; even large fitness centres do variations of yoga and even meditation.
 Today we see the clear return to nature, personal development and higher consciousness.
 We seek an engineered natural life and a move away from materialism.
-People all over the world have started abandoning “got it all” materialism drives in favor of burgeoning appetite for spiritual growth and the inner hidden values.
-The wave of mind driven activities and training as Yoga, meditation, Qi gong and Thai chip tells the story a deep need for a spiritual life.
-Call it the roadmap of modern hippies; we call it the 21 century hippie.
+People all over the world have started abandoning “got it all” materialism drives in favour of burgeoning appetite for spiritual growth and the inner hidden values.
+The wave of mind driven activities and training as Yoga, meditation, Qigong and Thai chip tells the story a deep need for a spiritual life.
+Call it the roadmap of modern hippies; we call it the 21-century hippies’.

 What do we know?